FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 Read his complete documentation <a href="https://htmlpreview.github.io/?https://github.com/FrankBijnen/ExifToolGui/blob/main/Docs/Original%20notes/ExifToolGUI_V516.htm"><b>here</b></a><br><br>
 This was his intro, I will quote it now, because it still holds for me:<br><br>
 <em>
 There are many tools for viewing/editing metadata inside image files.
-In my opinion, <b>ExifTool</b> by <b>Phil Harvey</b>, is the best I've found so far.
+In my opinion, <b>ExifTool</b> by <b>Phil Harvey</b>, is the best I've found so far.<br>
 Here's why:<br>
 <ul>
     <li>-it shows more metadata tags than any other tool,</li>
     <li>-it allows to edit almost any metadata tag,</li>
     <li>-it is very secure to use, is regulary updated and has the best possible support.</li>
 </ul>
 <br>
 The only downside for many potential users is the fact, that ExifTool is a "command-line" utility.
-That means, there's no Graphic User Interface (GUI), so all work must be done by typing commands inside "Command Prompt" window.
+That means, there's no Graphic User Interface (GUI), so all work must be done by typing commands inside "Command Prompt" window.<br>
 Such approach gives ExifTool great flexibility, but is somehow difficult to use -especially for those, who don't use ExifTool regularly.<br>
 <br>

 So, I've decided to make some simple ExifTool GUI for my private use.